nextcloud/docker/README.md

 - `NEXTCLOUD_TABLE_PREFIX` (default: _""_) Optional prefix for the tables.
 Used to be `oc_` in the past

+The auto install and update script is only triggered when a default command is used (`apache-foreground` or `php-fpm`).
+If you use a custom command you can reenable the install / update with

+- `NEXTCLOUD_UPDATE` (default: _0_)

 # Running this image with docker-compose
 The easiest way to get a fully featured and functional setup is using a `docker-compose` file.
 There are too many different possibilities to setup your system, so here are only some examples what you have to look for.